GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## Physical Item Exchange
 realized by Stereotype ItemFlow

-Specifies the exchange that is supposed to happen on a Physical Interface Connection.
+Specifies the exchange that is to take place on a Physical Interface Connection.
 ## Physical Layer
 Specifies a Physical Layer, usually used for communication.
 ## Physical Layer Stack
 Specifies a detail of an interaction point on Physical Level.
 ## Physical SOI